-- The use of Google Apps for Education encourages an environment of sharing information electronically instead of printing on paper.
-This is a cost savings as well as an eco-friendly move for the environment. - The District recognizes there will be times when a student may need to print.
-Students can pull up Google Documents from any district desktop or laptop computer and have the ability to print.
+- The use of Google Workspace for Education encourages an environment of sharing information electronically instead of printing on paper. - The district recognizes there will be times when a student may need to print.
+Students can access Google Documents from any district desktop or laptop computer and have the ability to print.
 Specific printing instructions and locations vary by building.
-Students will need to ask the teacher for specific building printing information. - LS R-7 will be unable to troubleshoot any difficulties that may be encountered when interacting with home printers if a student chooses to print something at home.
+Students will need to ask teachers for specific building printing information. - LSR7 will be unable to troubleshoot any difficulties that may be encountered when interacting with home printers if a student chooses to print something at home.

-SOCIAL MEDIA AND ONLINE SAFETY GUIDELINES FOR STUDENTS DURING THE SCHOOL DAY:
+DIGITAL CITIZENSHIP REMINDER FOR STUDENTS DURING THE SCHOOL DAY:

 - All student social media accounts (e.g. Facebook, Twitter, etc.) will be PERSONAL accounts.
-School related pages should be created by school personnel such as an activities sponsor, coach, teacher or administrator. - Be aware of what you post online.
+School related pages should be created by school personnel such as an activity sponsor, coach, teacher or administrator. - Be aware of what you post online.
 What you contribute leaves a digital footprint for all to see.
 Do not post anything you wouldn't want others (familiar and unfamiliar) to see and share. - It is acceptable to disagree with someone else's opinions, however, do it in a respectful way.
 Make sure that criticism is constructive, not hurtful.
 What is inappropriate in the classroom is inappropriate online. - Be safe online.
 Never give out personal information, including but not limited to last names, phone numbers, addresses, exact birthdates, and pictures.
 Do not share your password with anyone besides your teachers and parents. - Stop, Block, and Tell!
 (Don't respond to any cyber bullying message; block the person sending the message; tell a trusted adult.) - Linking to websites to support your thoughts and ideas is recommended.
 However, be sure to read the entire article prior to linking to ensure that all information is appropriate for a school setting. - Do your own work!
 Do not use other people's intellectual property without their permission.
 Be aware that it is a violation of copyright law to copy and paste other's thoughts.
-It is good practice to hyperlink to sources of which you might refer. - Be aware that pictures may also be protected under copyright laws.
+It is good practice to hyperlink to sources of which you might refer. - Students should be aware that pictures may also be protected under copyright laws.
 Verify you have permission to use images. - How you represent yourself online is an extension of yourself.
-Do not misrepresent yourself by using someone else's identity. - If you see inappropriate material that makes you feel uncomfortable or is not respectful, report it to a parent or teacher right away.
+Do not misrepresent yourself by using someone else's identity. - If students see inappropriate material that makes you feel uncomfortable or is not respectful, report it to a parent or teacher right away.